SAP/openui5-docs/docs/App_Development_Using_OpenUI5_b1fbe1a.md

 > Note:
 > You can find a list of all available OpenUI5 versions here: [https://openui5.hana.ondemand.com/versionoverview.html](https://openui5.hana.ondemand.com/versionoverview.html).
 >
 > Only use the *Stable* version for productive apps.
-Nevertheless, if you also want to test the *Preview* version, you are very welcome to send us your feedback!
+Nevertheless, if you also want to test the [*Nightly*](https://openui5nightly.hana.ondemand.com) version, you are very welcome to send us your feedback!
 >
 >